michael6gledhill/cyberpatriot-runbook/docs/pi-setup.md

 # Ubuntu Server Backend Setup (Docker)

-This guide sets up the backend (MySQL) on an Ubuntu Server using Docker.
-The frontend (PySide6 desktop client) runs on your local computer(s) and connects to the Ubuntu-hosted database over the network.
+This guide sets up the backend database on Ubuntu Server in the simplest, safest way possible.
+You don’t need prior experience.
+Just follow the steps exactly and copy the commands.

+What we’ll do:
+- Install Docker (a safe app runner)
+- Start the database with one command
+- Point your computer’s app to that server

 > View the source on GitHub: https://github.com/michael6gledhill/cyberpatriot-runbook